sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

 |`/photos/{photo_id}`|Facebook||
 |`/videos/{video_id}`|Facebook||

-Note that some functionalities from the Facebook Graph API are not included in General API for Social Networks.
+Note that some of the available functionalities from the Facebook Graph API are not included in General API for Social Networks.

 Upon a call to an unavaileble endpoint for specific social media, en error response will be returned for this social media as part of the API response.